vicky-1729/roboshop-ansible-automation/README.md

 ## Directory Structure

+The repository is organized as follows:

 ```
 roboshop-ansible-automation/
-├── ansible_module.md
+├── ansible_module.md   # Documentation for Ansible modules used in the project
-│   └─ Documentation of Ansible modules and their usage within the playbooks for reference and learning.
-├── roboshop.ini
-│   └─ Ansible inventory file listing all target hosts and their groupings (e.g., databases, application servers, frontend).
+├── roboshop.ini        # Ansible inventory file with all target hosts
-├── repo_config/
+├── repo_config/        # Configuration templates and repo files for each service
 │   ├── <service>.repo
-│   ├── <service>.conf
+│   └── <service>.conf
-│   └─ Contains repository configuration files and service-specific configuration templates (such as YUM repo files, application config files, etc.) used by playbooks to set up each microservice.
-├── service/
-│   ├── <service>.service
-│   └─ Systemd unit files for each microservice, enabling Ansible to register, start, and manage services as systemd-managed daemons.
+├── service/            # Systemd unit files for each microservice
+│   └── <service>.service
-├── mongodb.yml
+├── mongodb.yml         # Playbook for MongoDB setup
-│   └─ Ansible playbook to automate the installation and configuration of MongoDB.
-├── mysql.yml
+├── mysql.yml           # Playbook for MySQL setup
-│   └─ Ansible playbook to automate the installation and configuration of MySQL.
-├── rabbitmq.yml
+├── rabbitmq.yml        # Playbook for RabbitMQ setup
-│   └─ Ansible playbook to automate the installation and configuration of RabbitMQ.
-├── redis.yml
+├── redis.yml           # Playbook for Redis setup
-│   └─ Ansible playbook to automate the installation and configuration of Redis.
-├── catalogue.yml
+├── catalogue.yml       # Playbook for Catalogue microservice
-│   └─ Ansible playbook to automate the deployment and configuration of the Catalogue microservice.
-├── user.yml
+├── user.yml            # Playbook for User microservice
-│   └─ Ansible playbook to automate the deployment and configuration of the User microservice.
-├── cart.yml
+├── cart.yml            # Playbook for Cart microservice
-│   └─ Ansible playbook to automate the deployment and configuration of the Cart microservice.
-├── shipping.yml
+├── shipping.yml        # Playbook for Shipping microservice
-│   └─ Ansible playbook to automate the deployment and configuration of the Shipping microservice.
-├── payment.yml
+├── payment.yml         # Playbook for Payment microservice
-│   └─ Ansible playbook to automate the deployment and configuration of the Payment microservice.
-├── frontend.yml
+├── frontend.yml        # Playbook for Frontend microservice
-│   └─ Ansible playbook to automate the deployment and configuration of the Frontend microservice.
-└── README.md
-    └─ Main documentation file describing the project, usage instructions, and structure.
+└── README.md           # Main documentation file
 ```

 ## How It Works